natefoo/slurm-drmaa/README.md

 >
 > > Compiles library with debugging enabled (with debugging symbols not stripped, without optimizations, and with many log messages enabled).
 Useful when you are to debug DRMAA enabled application or investigate problems with DRMAA library itself.

-There are no unusual requirements for basic usage of library: ANSI C compiler and standard make program should suffice.
+There are no unusual requirements for basic usage of library: a C99 compiler and standard make program should suffice.
 If you have taken sources directly from this repository or wish to run test-suite you would need additional [developer tools](#developer-tools).

 Configuration
 -------------

-During DRMAA session initialization (`drmaa_init`) library tries to read its configuration parameters from locations: `/etc/slurm_drmaa.conf`, `~/.slurm_drmaa.conf` and from file given in `SLURM_DRMAA_CONF` environment variable (if set to non-empty string).
-If multiple configuration sources are present then all configurations are merged with values from user-defined files taking precedence (in following order: `$SLURM_DRMAA_CONF`, `~/.slurm_drmaa.conf`, `/etc/slurm_drmaa.conf`).
+During DRMAA session initialization (`drmaa_init`), the library tries to read its configuration parameters from locations: `/etc/slurm_drmaa.conf`, `~/.slurm_drmaa.conf` and from the file given in the `$SLURM_DRMAA_CONF` environment variable (if set to a non-empty string).
+If multiple configuration sources are present then all configurations are merged with values from user-defined files taking precedence (in the following order: `$SLURM_DRMAA_CONF`, `~/.slurm_drmaa.conf`, `/etc/slurm_drmaa.conf`).

 Currently recognized configuration parameters are:

-cache\_job\_state
+> `cache_job_state`
+>
-According to DRMAA specification every `drmaa_job_ps()` call should query DRM system for job state.
-With this option one may optimize communication with DRM.
-If set to positive integer `drmaa_job_ps()` returns remembered job state without communicating with DRM for `cache_job_state` seconds since last update.
-By default library conforms to the specification (no caching will be performed).
+> > According to the DRMAA specification, every `drmaa_job_ps()` call should query the DRM system for job state.
+With this option one may optimize communication with the DRM.
+If set to a positive integer, `drmaa_job_ps()` returns the remembered job state without communicating with the DRM for `cache_job_state` seconds since the last update.
+By default the library conforms to the specification (no caching will be performed).
+> >

-> Type: integer, default: 0
+> > Type: integer, default: 0

-job\_categories
+> `job_categories`
+>
-Dictionary of job categories.
+> > Dictionary of job categories.
 Its keys are job categories names mapped to [native specification](#native-specification) strings.
 Attributes set by job category can be overridden by corresponding DRMAA attributes or native specification.
-Special category name `default` is used when `drmaa_job_category` job attribute was not set.
+The special category name `default` is used when the `drmaa_job_category` job attribute is not set.
+> >

-> Type: dictionary with string values, default: empty dictionary
+> > Type: dictionary with string values, default: empty dictionary

 ### Configuration file syntax

-Configuration file is in a form of a dictionary.
-Dictionary is set of zero or more key-value pairs.
-Key is a string while value could be a string, an integer or another dictionary.
+The configuration file is in a form of a dictionary.
+A dictionary is set of zero or more key-value pairs.
+A key is a string, while a value can be a string, an integer or another dictionary.

 ```
   configuration: dictionary | dictionary_body